-Jesus, a Jew, made a special trip just to talk to this Samaritan woman.
-Back then the Jews went out of their way to avoid Samaria but not Jesus.
-He went straight to the well where He knew this Samaritan woman would be.
+Jesus, a Jew, made a memorable trip just to talk to this Samaritan woman.
+Back then, the Jews went out of their way to avoid Samaria but not Jesus.
+So he went straight to the well where He knew this Samaritan woman would be.
 He even asked her for a drink of water.

 I wish I could have been there just to see her face.
-You see, this woman was an outcast.
+But, you see, this woman was an outcast.
 She had been married 5 times and was now living with a man she wasn’t married to.
 The other women would have nothing to do with her.
 She had no friends.
-That’s why she came to the well alone, when everyone else was gone.
+That’s why she came to the well alone when everyone else was gone.

-She was alone and lonely and then Jesus showed up, right on time.
-Jesus told her all about herself because after all, He knows us better than anyone.
+She was alone and lonely, and then Jesus showed up right on time.
+First, Jesus told her all about herself because, after all, He knows us better than anyone.
 Then her life changed.
-In a moment she came to the realization that not only was she fully known but fully loved as well.
+In a moment, she realized that not only was she fully known but fully loved as well.

-Jesus offered himself as the Living Water.
-He offers himself to everyone who will receive him.
+Jesus offered Himself as the Living Water.
+He presents himself to everyone who will receive him.
 He gives new life to everyone who accepts him.
 How amazing!
-Even though Jesus knows all of our sins, all of our thoughts and shortcomings, He still makes a special trip to come talk to you.
-To offer new life, acceptance and love to you.
+Even though Jesus knows all of our sins, all of our thoughts and shortcomings, He still makes a memorable trip to come to talk to you.
+To offer new life, acceptance, and love to you.

-I talk to women all the time who feel “less than”, “not good enough”, “left out” or “unloved”.
-It seems to me that at some point in our lives we have all felt this way.
-Maybe it was as a child when your parents got divorced and one of them just kinda drifted away.
-Maybe it was those awkward teenage years when you wanted desperately to fit in but never really did.
+I talk to women all the time who feel “less than,” “not good enough,” “left out,” or “unloved.”
+It seems to me that at some point in our lives, we have all felt this way.
+Maybe it was as a child when your parents divorced, and one of them just kinda drifted away.
+Perhaps it was those awkward teenage years when you wanted desperately to fit in but never really did.

-For some people it was college.
-You had friends growing up but when you moved to college everything changed.
-All of a sudden you weren’t the smartest in your class or the prettiest or the most popular and you felt out of place.
+For some people, it was college.
+You had friends growing up, but when you moved to college, everything changed.
+Suddenly, you weren’t the smartest in your class or the prettiest or the most popular, and you felt out of place.

 Please know that Jesus sees you.
 He hears your cries that no one else hears.
-He feels your pain that makes you feel like your heart is going to break into a million pieces at any moment.
+He feels your pain that makes you feel like your heart will break into a million pieces at any moment.

-If you wouldn’t mind sharing this post or saving it on Pinterest I’d sure appreciate it.
-The more people who know about His love the better!
+I’d sure appreciate it if you wouldn’t mind sharing this post or saving it on Pinterest.
+The more people who know about His love, the better!